alexilyin1/alexilyin1.github.io/_posts/2021-04-01-spotify-rec-system.md

 While Spotify does provide a feature to follow your friends, the Spotify _does not_ provide an API endpoint for accessing your followers.
 To mimic a network of friends and followers, I used the [Playlists]([https://developer.spotify.com/documentation/web-api/reference/#endpoint-get-a-list-of-current-users-playlists](https://developer.spotify.com/documentation/web-api/reference/#endpoint-get-a-list-of-current-users-playlists)) endpoint to get all of the current user's (my) playlists.
 From this list of playlists, I would keep only playlists that were not created by the current user, and grab the tracks from the remaining playlists.
 In this way, I would have a set of tracks that users that I follow listen to.
 This handles the 'collaborative' filtering aspect of my algorithm.

 The next step is finding the audio features of each track in the remaining set, and comparing it with the audio features of the track the that user is currently listening to.
-In order to reduce compilation times and make sure that comparisons are only happening against relevant tracks, the set of tracks that remain is filtered for songs that have genres related to the genres of the current track.
+In order to reduce compilation times and make sure that comparisons are only happening against relevant tracks, the set of tracks that remain is filtered for tracks that have genres related to the genres of the current track.

 ![Jaccard Distance Formula](/assets/img/spotify_rec_system/jacc_sim.png)

-Initially, I thought that I would be able to complete a simple comparison of song genres by directly comparing them.
+Initially, I thought that I would be able to complete a simple comparison of track genres by directly comparing them.
 However, upon examination of some Spotify genres, I realized that this would not work.
 It turns out that Spotify genres can be extremely specific:
 ```
 [portland hip hop]
 ```